 Where to eat in Espita

 Once found lodgingI was missing where to eat.
-In the towns you always find where to have breakfast near the markets and several places of economic cuisine, sometimes without advertising, inside the same houses.
-They are not easy to see if you have no habit.
+In the towns you always find a place to have breakfast near the markets and various places of cheap cuisine, sometimes without advertising, within the same houses.
+They are not easy to see if you are not used to it.

 The simplest is to ask, the friendliness of the locals of these lands always leads to good things.
 On this occasion I simply passed a place where several nuns ate and entered.
 A success: tasty food and good price.